anas-choudhary18/web-demo/README.md

 # web-demo
-This is a Demo for Git and Github demo class
+This is a Demo for Git and Github demo class.